Print Friendly, PDF & Email

 On the basis of these observations, I tried out the following.

-So, at this stage of lowered arousal, provided the cortex knows how to see things in a more realistic frame, you find yourself spontaneously taking a new perspective.
+So, at this stage of lowered arousal, provided your brain knows how to see things in a more realistic frame, you may find yourself spontaneously taking a new perspective.
 For instance, “I may be angry now but just think of all those kind things so and so has done for me in the past”, etc.

 If anger levels go down only a certain degree and seem to be stuck there, I suggest the chances are that the anger aroused was actually a pattern match to an earlier significant traumatic memory involving anger.
 It is then necessary to create what is known as an 'affect bridge' — to do this, you go back into the feeling where you are stuck, be aware of it and focus on it, and tell yourself that you are going to leave your mind open to any memory connected to it.
 Very often a memory from an earlier time, even childhood, about which anger persists, floats into mind.
 This is called a sub-traumatic memory.